lukas-smith27/ngoma/README.md

 # ngoma

-Web page for a non-profit organization called Ngoma Centers, Inc.
+This is a website for a non-profit organization called Ngoma Centers, Inc.

-*Work in progress*
+*This is currently a work in progress*